BcryptNet/bcrypt.net/readme.md

 var validatePassword = BCrypt.EnhancedVerify(myPassword, enhancedHashPassword, hashType:HashType.SHA384);
 ```

-_Why SHA384?_ It's a good balance of performance, security, collision protection and is the only version that wasn't vulnerable to length extension attacks <https://blog.skullsecurity.org/2012/everything-you-need-to-know-about-hash-length-extension-attacks> .
+_Why SHA384?_ It’s a good balance of performance, security, collision protection and is the only version that wasn't vulnerable to length extension attacks <https://blog.skullsecurity.org/2012/everything-you-need-to-know-about-hash-length-extension-attacks> .

 _Should I use Enhanced Entropy?_ You lose nothing by using it

 _Why would I need to change the SHA type?_ Some libraries like PassLib hash using SHA256, so mostly a compatibility thing.
-DropBox used SHA512 so if you worked at dropbox you'd want compatibility.
+DropBox used SHA512 so if you worked at dropbox you’d want compatibility.
 The enhancing is mostly a convenience extension in that you could already pre-hash and pass into the standard method calls.

 _What does it do?_ We take the utf8 bytes of your password as inputBytes SHA hash them, convert to base64 (for compatibility with other language implementations) then use those bytes to perform the standard bcrypt call.

 ## Compiling

-You'll need at least VS2022 with the current SDK <https://www.microsoft.com/net/download>;
+You’ll need at least VS2022 with the current SDK <https://www.microsoft.com/net/download>;

 The nuget packages can be built by running `buildfornuget.cmd`
 or